ibm-cloud-docs/Backup/getting-started.md

 {: #nextsteps}
 {: step}

 For redundancy and peace of mind, consider adding a second vault to your account.
-You can setup and manage multiple vaults for the same server through the Cloud Backup Portal.
+You can set up and manage multiple vaults for the same server through the Cloud Backup Portal.
 For more information, see [Multi-vaulting](/docs/Backup?topic=Backup-multivault).

 Cloud Backup Portal's systems are fully documented, and support for the application is accessible within the Portal.
 Click the question mark in a blue circle for **Help**.
 Click any article or topic in the navigation bar to view more information.